MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfBServer2019/migration/prepare-active-directory.md

 ---
 # <a name="prepare-active-directory-for-skype-for-business-server"></a>Preparar o Active Directory para o Skype for Business Server

-Antes de implantar o Skype for Business Server 2019 em um estado de coexistência, você deve realizar algumas tarefas adicionais do Active Directory para configurar o esquema, a floresta e o domínio do Skype for Business Server 2019.
-As extensões de esquema adicionam as classes e os atributos do Active Directory necessários para o Skype for Business Server 2019. <!-- For additional information, see the topic
+Antes de implantar o Skype for Business Server 2019 em um estado de coexistência, você deve executar algumas tarefas adicionais do Active Directory para configurar o esquema, a floresta e o domínio do Skype for Business Server 2019.
+As extensões de esquema adicionam as classes e atributos do Active Directory exigidos pelo Skype for Business Server 2019. <!-- For additional information, see the topic
 [Preparing Active Directory Domain Services for Skype for Business Server 2019](../deployment/deploying-lync-server-2013/preparing-active-directory-domain-services-for-lync-server-2013.md). -->

 ### <a name="to-prepare-active-directory-for-skype-for-business-server-2019"></a>Para preparar o Active Directory para o Skype for Business Server 2019

-1. No servidor front-end do Skype for Business Server 2019, execute o Skype for Business Server 2019 configuração.
+1. No Servidor front-end do Skype for Business Server 2019, execute a Instalação do Skype for Business Server 2019.

 2. Selecione **Preparar Active Directory**.